Favorite Blueberry Muffins

 Make the Glaze

 1. In a small bowl or measuring cup, whisk together powdered sugar and milk.
-Using a spoon or spatula, lightly drizzle each muffin with glaze.
+Using a spoon, lightly drizzle each muffin with glaze.

 Jenny's Notes:

-• *If you don't have buttermilk, which I frequently don't, sour milk can be substituted.
+• *If you don't have buttermilk, sour milk can be substituted.
 For every 1 cup milk add 1 Tbsp lemon juice or apple cider vinegar.
 Stir and let sit for a minute before using.
-Regular milk, coconut milk, or almond milk all work.
+This works with regular milk, nut milks, and most other milk alternatives.

-• When first mixed, the batter may seem wet but it quickly becomes manageable/scoopable.
-Something about baking powder doughs tend to be this way, they seem too wet when it first comes together, then within a matter of seconds it suddenly seems fine.
-I always notice this when making biscuits, especially.
+• When first mixed, the batter may seem wet but it quickly becomes scoop-able.
+Something about baking powder doughs tend to be this way, they seem too wet when it first comes together, then within a matter of seconds it seems fine.

 • The glaze is optional, mostly depending on if you want that finished look and how sweet you like your monkey muffins.
 You may notice the actual dough is just lightly sweet, only 1 Tbsp of sugar.
 The brown sugar butter mixture that gets poured over is what makes these sweet and rich.
 I personally don’t think they need to be sweeter beyond that, but I do like the glazed/finished look.